A Dog's Life: The Autobiography of a Stray: Part 3

-'One day, a truck sees Moon and dodges her.
-An animal across the road made them run and scared squirrel.
-They were trying to get to the other side.
+One day, Squirrel and Moon, starving, attempt to catch two chipmunks on a fallen log.
+So intent are they in their hunting, they fail to hear an approaching truck; and the truck hits and kills Moon but Squirrel suffers only a damaged shoulder.
 Squirrel and Moon are taken to the vet by the family who hit them.
-There, the veterinarian announces that Moon died, and Squirrel's leg was broken by the truck.
-Squirrel is by herself, again.
-Squirrel is spayed and her broken leg is treated.
-She is renamed Daisy and is adopted by the family for the summer.
+There, the gentle Dr. Roth pronounces Moon dead, but applies himself to meeting Squirrel's needs.
+Squirrel is alone, again.
+Spayed and treated, she is renamed Daisy and is adopted by the family for the summer.
 Squirrel lives in the garage and plays with the family's children every day.
-In autumn, the family leaves their summer home and Squirrel is abandoned.
+She is also fed twice a day, until one day in autumn when the family leaves their summer home and Squirrel is abandoned.
 She wanders for years until she finds herself back at the mall parking lot where she and Bone were separated.
-Squirrel follows a scent that reminds her of Bone through the woods, but she does not find him...
+Squirrel follows a scent that reminds her of Bone through the woods, but she does not find him.

 Part 4

-Squirrel, now an old dog, takes cover from the weather in a shed in the back yard of an old woman named Susan.
+Squirrel, now an old dog with bloody paws, takes cover from the weather in a shed in the back yard of an old woman named Susan.

-Squirrel tries to gain Susan's trust.
-Susan also tries to gain Squirrel's trust by leaving food out and feeding Squirrel on the porch before Susan tries to coax Squirrel in when the weather turns cold.
+Squirrel observes Susan, accepting water and food, but not ready to trust another human person.
+Susan proves her good intentions by leaving food and water out and not forcing Squirrel to do anything she doesn't want to do.
+Susan talks incessantly, clearly needing someone to talk to.
+Susan tries to coax Squirrel inside when the weather turns bitterly cold.
 Susan had a dog named Maxie in the past, so she knew how to take care of dogs.
 When she finally gets Squirrel inside, Susan decides to keep her and renames her "Addie."
 Susan and Squirrel spend their days running errands in town and cuddling up on the couch.
 The two spend the rest of their lives together.

 Character list

 Squirrel/Daisy/Addie

 Squirrel is the protagonist of the book, and it is written from her point of view.
 She is a female stray puppy who is one of two surviving puppies in a litter of five.
 Squirrel enjoys hunting, a skill which she learned from her mother.
-After her mother goes missing, Squirrel moves from place to place following her brother Bone, and then later with her new friend Moon, before she ventures by herself in her old age, longing for a companion.
-Squirrel has many tragic events happen in her life, but in the end everything turns out to be okay.
+After her mother goes missing, Squirrel moves from place to place following her brother Bone, and then later with her new friend Moon, before she ventures by herself in her adult life, wandering and observing the world through her solitary canine understanding for several years.
+She smells every situation and place, along with visual and auditory clues.
+Her driving force is for water, food, safety and warmth.
+Squirrel has many tragic events happen in her life, but in the end, against all odds, she finds a comforting purpose in companionship with a human.